 The world is warming.
 All four major analyses of global temperatures measured at Earth’s surface agree the world has warmed, on average, more than one degree Celsius since 1970.
 Warming has been greatest at latitudes above forty degrees.
 Average warming has been twice as great in the northern hemisphere as in the southern hemisphere.
-The greatest warming anywhere, however, was observed on the Antarctic Peninsula where maximum monthly temperatures during summer remained relatively constant but minimum monthly temperatures during winters, when the Antarctic ozone hole was best developed, rose seven degrees Celsius.
+The greatest warming anywhere, however, was observed on the Antarctic Peninsula, at sixty-five degrees south, where maximum monthly temperatures during summer remained relatively constant but minimum monthly temperatures during winters, when the Antarctic ozone hole was best developed, rose seven degrees Celsius.
 This was the greatest warming observed on Earth in the past 1800 years.

 Warming of one degree is already causing problems for life on Earth.
 The reason climate scientists are so concerned, however, is that climate models based on greenhouse-warming theory predict average global temperatures could increase several more degrees during this century.

 Most climate scientists are convinced, beyond a reasonable doubt, that the primary cause of global warming is increasing emissions of greenhouse gases due to increased burning of fossil fuels.
 These scientists argue that we must act promptly to reduce greenhouse-gas emissions or face severe harm.
 Based on this scientific consensus, world leaders agreed in Paris, during December 2015, to work together to keep the increase in average global temperature to well below 2°C above pre-industrial levels.
 Costs of implementing the Paris Agreement are estimated to be tens of trillions of dollars over many years, a significant portion of global gross domestic product, currently valued at about eighty trillion dollars per year.
 Many climate scientists question whether plans anticipated under the Paris agreement will be adequate.